 Fort Selkirk Yukon | A Flightseeing Tour Photo Diary

 While I was in the Yukon in the summer of 2017, my group and I took a flightseeing tour to Fort Selkirk.
-We were scheduled to go to Kluane National Park but due to inclement weather, our flight and trip were canceled.
+We were scheduled to go to Kluane National Park but due to inclement weather, our flight and trip were cancelled.
 I was pretty heartbroken since I was excited to go to another national park in Canada.
 We had a few hours to ourselves before a new plan was set in place and then we were surprised with a chartered flightseeing tour by Tintina Air to Fort Selkirk.